srini2021m/Improving_MotionPlanning/README.md

 Logic: Creating this bias would reduce the chance of unnecessary exploration in opposite directions.
 Thus, EST would have a better chance of growing the tree in the shortest path, resulting in faster connection and path finding.

 <h2> Results and Further Analysis </h2>
 Implementing the bias was detrimental to runtime statistics by 128%.
 In a simple configuration space like the 3D environment, the EST algorithm is trying to expand the tree so the more sparse and randomly it grows, the better.
-Thus, heading particularly towards the start/goal node wasn't the best solution.
+Thus, heading particularly towards the start/goal node wasn't the best solution.  <br>

 New proposal: A directional bias would be more benificial in a complex environment such as the Narrow Passage problem.
 <br>